Why Investment Banking?

 For example, if you’re the president of the investment banking club… you can very believably say how you’ve met with many people in the industry and how your conversations have inspired you to work on complex deals.

 “I’m very interested in working on complex transactions and I think investment banking is the best environment for me to train that skill.
 I’m currently the president of my university’s investment banking club and have been fortunate enough to speak with many alumni in investment banking.
-My favorite thing from those conversation is hearing about the nuanced nature of their deals and how they constantly have to manage multiple stakeholders.”
+My favorite thing from those conversations is hearing about the nuanced nature of their deals and how they constantly have to manage multiple stakeholders.”

 Or maybe you did an internship with a company that was in the process of raising capital (very common for startups).
 You can spin that into an enticing point for investment banking.